 5. Advanced Virtual COM port

-Advanced Virtual COM Port is a serial to LAN software application that includes the ability to create virtual serial ports.
+Advanced Virtual COM Port is a serial to LAN redirector software that includes the ability to create virtual serial ports.
 As with the other apps we have been discussing, the virtual ports created by this program act exactly like physical ports.
 This allows any programs interacting with the virtual ports to see them as real hardware ports.
 You can easily create and monitor up to 255 virtual ports.
 Ports can be created and removed without requiring a reboot of your system.

 Advanced Virtual COM port supports Windows 2000 - Windows 8.1 (32 and 64-bit) and Windows Server 2012 R2.
 It also supports Windows CE versions: CE 5.0 (x86), CE 5.0 - 6.0 (arm), Mobile 2003 SE, and Mobile 5.0 - 6.5.